screwdriver-cd/guide/docs/user-guide/local.md

 ```

 # Quick start
 This section describes the steps needed to execute a build with sd-local.
 Let Screwdriver API be `https://api.screwdriver.cd`, and let Screwdriver Store be `https://store.screwdriver.cd` in this section.

-## Create API token
+## Create user API token
-sd-local uses an API token to communicate with Screwdriver API and Store.
+sd-local uses an user API token to communicate with Screwdriver API and Store.
-Please create an API token with reference to [Authentication and Authorization](api#authentication-and-authorization).
+Please create an user API token with reference to [Authentication and Authorization](api#authentication-and-authorization).

 ## Get repository for build